Instant deepfakes of anyone (doing anything) by the end of 2027?

 8. Does it have to be able to do NSFW photos?

 No, if it has filters that prevent it from generating reasonably narrow/specific categories of images such as NSFW, that doesn't prevent this from resolving YES.
-PS: I forgot that a year ago in the comments here I'd already clarified this thusly: Applying normal content filtering is fine as long as it isn't somehow so broad that it covers up an inability to handle arbitrary descriptions.
+The only way for content filtering to cause a NO resolution is if it's somehow so broad that it covers up an inability to handle arbitrary descriptions.

 9. Does it have to be able to handle multiple different people in the same image?